SUNSHINE COAST BEAR ALLIANCE

 kristy lewis

 Growing up on a farm in SK, Kristy Lewis has been an animal lover since birth.
 Retired (WestJet YVR & competitive curling (sport) — Kristy moved to the Sunshine Coast in late 2019.
 Driven by truth & compassion, Kristy is an online advocate for humans & animals alike.
 She is a firm believer in protecting animals big or small, especially with the climate crisis.
 She was therefore a natural fit to join & volunteer for the SCBA.
 Kristy & her beloved dog Rocco, volunteer by driving injured wildlife/ birds for Coastal Wildlife Rescue & Conflict Resource Services on the Sunshine Coast.
-She joined SCBA on the Board of Directors in late 2020.
+She joined SCBA in late 2020.

 Our Mission